Sun Ra: Chicago years (1945–1961)

 In Chicago, Blount quickly found work, notably with blues singer Wynonie Harris, with whom he made his recording debut on two 1946 singles, Dig This Boogie/Lightning Struck the Poorhouse, and My Baby's Barrelhouse/Drinking By Myself.
 Dig This Boogie was also Blount's first recorded piano solo.
 He performed with the locally successful Lil Green band and played bump-and-grind music for months in Calumet City strip clubs.

 In August 1946, Blount earned a lengthy engagement at the Club DeLisa under bandleader and composer Fletcher Henderson.
 Blount had long admired Henderson, but Henderson's fortunes had declined (his band was now made of up middling musicians rather than the stars of earlier years) in large part because of his instability, due to Henderson's long-term injuries from a car accident.
 Henderson hired Blount as pianist and arranger, replacing Marl Young.
 Blount's arrangements initially showed a degree of bebop influence, but the band members resisted the new music, despite Henderson's encouragement.

 In 1948, Blount performed briefly in a trio with saxophonist Coleman Hawkins and violinist Stuff Smith, both preeminent musicians.
-There are no known recordings of this trio, but a home recording of a Blount-Smith duet from 1953 appears on Sound Sun Pleasure, and one of Sun Ra's final recordings in 1992 was a rare sideman appearance on violinist Billy Bang's Tribute to Stuff Smith.
+There are no known recordings of this trio, but home recordings of two different Blount-Smith duets from 1953 appear on Sound Sun Pleasure!! and Deep Purple, and one of Sun Ra's final recordings in 1992 was a rare sideman appearance on violinist Billy Bang's Tribute to Stuff Smith.

 In addition to enabling professional advancement, what he encountered in Chicago changed Blount's personal outlook.
 The city was a center of African-American political activism and fringe movements, with Black Muslims, Black Hebrews, and others proselytizing, debating, and printing leaflets or books.
 Blount absorbed it all and was fascinated with the city's many ancient Egyptian-styled buildings and monuments.
 He read books such as George G.M.
 James's Stolen Legacy (which argued that classical Greek philosophy had its roots in ancient Egypt).
 Blount concluded that the accomplishments and history of Africans had been systematically suppressed and denied by European cultures.

 By 1952, Blount was leading the Space Trio with drummer Tommy "Bugs" Hunter and saxophonist Pat Patrick, two of the most accomplished musicians he had known.
 They performed regularly, and Sun Ra began writing more advanced songs.

 On October 20, 1952, Blount legally changed his name to Le Sony'r Ra.
 Sun Ra claimed to have always been uncomfortable with his birth name of Blount.
 He considered it a slave name, from a family that was not his.
 David Martinelli suggested that his change was similar to "Malcolm X and Muhammad Ali... [dropping] their slave names in the process of attaining a new self-awareness and self-esteem".